Landlord

 A landlord is the owner of property such as a farm, house, apartment, condominium, land, or real estate that is rented or leased to an individual or business, known as a tenant (also called a lessee or renter).
 The term landlord applies when a juristic person occupies this position.
 Alternative terms include lessor and owner.
 For female property owners, the term landlady may be used.
 In the United Kingdom, the manager of a pub, officially a licensed victualler, is also referred to as the landlord/landlady.
-In political economy, landlord specifically refers to someone who owns natural resources (such as land, excluding buildings) from which they derive economic rent, a form of passive income.
+In political economy, landlord specifically refers to someone who owns natural resources (such as land, excluding buildings) from which they derive rent, a form of passive income.

 History

 David Berry owned much of what is now known as his namesake town of Berry.

 The concept of a landlord can be traced to the feudal system of manoralism (seignorialism), where landed estates were owned by Lords of the Manor (mesne lords).
 These lords were typically members of the lower nobility who later formed the rank of knights during the high medieval period.
 They held their fiefs through subinfeudation, though in some cases land was directly subject to members of higher nobility, such as the royal domain owned directly by a king, or the Holy Roman Empire's imperial villages which were directly subject to the emperor.
 This medieval system evolved from the villas and latifundia (large, peasant-worked farmsteads) of the Roman Empire.
 In modern times, the term "landlord" refers to a property owner who charges rent to a tenant.